Find out how the laws in your state may affect your car accident claim. Contact the dedicated team near you:Car Accident Lawyers in

 Car Accident Injuries

-Whiplash is the single most common physical auto accident injury we see as attorneys.
+Whiplash is the single most common physical injury we see as car accident lawyers.
 Whiplash occurs when the head and neck are violently thrown forward as the result of a sudden impact.
 This occurs most often in rear-end collisions but can happen during head-on or side-impact collisions as well.
 Whiplash can leave the victim in severe pain for a few days or several months.

 - Broken bones